 \section{Interior structure model}

-We remind the reader the fundamental principles on which our interior structure model is based.
-The input of the interior structure model are the total mass and two compositional parameters, which are the core mass fraction (CMF), and the water mass fraction (WMF).
-The CMF and the WMF are defined as the mass of the Fe-rich core and the hysdrosphere divided by the total planetary mass, respectively.
-In the 1D interior model, the planetary radius, $r$, is represented by a one-dimensional grid.
+In this section, we review the fundamental principles on which our interior structure model is based.
+The input of the interior structure model are the total mass and two compositional parameters: the CMF and WMF.
+The CMF is defined as the mass of the Fe-rich core divided by the total planetary mass, while the WMF is the mass of the hysdrosphere divided by the total planetary mass.
+In the 1D interior model, the planetary radius, $r$, is represented by a 1D grid.
 Along this grid, the pressure, $P(r)$, the temperature, $T(r)$, the gravity acceleration, $g(r)$, and the density, $\rho(r)$, are calculated at each point.
-These four variables are obtained by solving the equation that defines it.
-The pressure is computed by integrating the equation of hydrostatic equilibrium (see Eq. \ref{eqn:dpdr}), while the temperature requires integrating the adiabatic gradient profile (Eq. \ref{eqn:dtdr}).
-In low-mass planets, the opacity in the deep interior is large enough for the radiative temperature gradient to be higher than the adiabatic gradient, making the layers unstable against convection according to the Schwarzschild criterion.
+These four variables were obtained by solving the corresponding equation that defines its behaviour.
+The pressure was computed by integrating the equation of hydrostatic equilibrium (see Eq. \ref{eqn:dpdr}), while the temperature required integrating the adiabatic gradient profile (Eq. \ref{eqn:dtdr}).
+In low-mass planets, the opacity in their deep interior is high enough for the radiative temperature gradient to be greater than the adiabatic gradient, making the layers unstable against convection, according to the Schwarzschild criterion.
 In Eq. \ref{eqn:dtdr}, $\gamma$ and $\phi$ correspond to the Grüneisen and seismic parameters, respectively.
-The former describes the behaviour of the temperature in a crystal to its density.
+The former describes the behaviour of the temperature in a crystal relative to its density.
 The latter parameter provides the speed at which seismic waves propagate in the same crystalline structure.
-Their formal definitions are shown in Eq. \ref{eqn:gruneisen}, where we can see that the seismic parameter is related to the slope of the density at constant pressure, while the Grüneisen parameter depends on the derivative of the pressure with respect to the internal energy, $E$.
-The acceleration of gravity is obtained by solving the integral that results from Gauss's theorem (Eq. \ref{eqn:dgdr}), where $G$ is the gravitational constant, and $m$ corresponds to the mass at a given radius, $r$.
+Their formal definitions are shown in Eq. \ref{eqn:gruneisen}, where the seismic parameter can be seen as being related to the slope of the density at constant pressure, while the Grüneisen parameter depends on the derivative of the pressure with respect to the internal energy, $E$.
+The acceleration of gravity was obtained by solving the integral that results from Gauss's theorem (Eq. \ref{eqn:dgdr}), where $G$ is the gravitational constant and $m$ corresponds to the mass at a given radius, $r$.